 Passing the CPA exam in California is only the first step in getting your CPA license.
 You will also have to take the CA ethics exam as well as complete the work experience requirements.

 After you pass the CPA exam, you will also need to complete the California Professional Ethics Exam (PETH) to be granted your CPA license.
 This exam consists of 50 multiple-choice questions with a passing score of 90 percent.

-You can buy the exam and all the study materials from the CBA for $150.
+You can buy the CPA ethics exam and all the self-paced CPA exam review materials from the CBA for $150.
 Keep in mind that you must take and pass the ethics exam within a year from the date one was purchased it.
 So, don’t wait to take the exam after you’ve purchased it.